 Here is a page on a simple project, sewing a dog toy bone.
 It doesn’t take much fabric and you can size it large or small.
 On the same site, here are some photos of toy bones and other dog toys that people made.

-This Pinterest page about sewing projects with fleece includes both dog and non-dog ideas.
-I followed the link on one that is called a hopefully indestructible stuffed dog toy.
-This is on my short list of things I may do, as our Rottie loves to chew!
+Here’s a link to one that is called a hopefully indestructible stuffed dog toy.
+This is on my short list of things I may do!

 I had old jeans in mind when I started thinking about making some dog toys, as I have a lot of denim scraps.
 Here’s an article from ehow on how to sew dog toys from old jeans.
 The only thing I wouldn’t do is go out and buy any polyfill, but I could find all sorts of soft rags around the house to use for fill.